Defining Cloud Based Accounting for 2021. What's The Deal?

 5. Improvements in cloud technology.

-Experts predicted cloud technology to sort of mature in 2016.
-You will seen an increase in speed on the horizon.
-With so many businesses jumping on the cloud bandwagon in 2015, providers must step up and enhance performance — it just makes sense.
-Another improvement expected is new technology that makes using the hybrid cloud easier than ever.
+Experts predicted cloud technology to sort of mature in 2021.
+You will see an increase in speed on the horizon.
+With so many businesses jumping on the cloud bandwagon in 2020, providers must step up and enhance performance — it just makes sense.
+Another improvement expected is a new technology that makes using the hybrid cloud easier than ever.
 A hybrid cloud allows a business or organization to integrate public and private cloud data.